 Obviously, those companies and organizations that are best able to leverage Big Data for making well-timed and well-aimed business decisions are expected to prosper in the near and distant future.
-The challenge here lies in finding the most efficient ways to manage, analyze, visualize and create new value from terabytes and even petabytes of information in real time.
+The challenge here lies in finding the most efficient ways to manage, analyze, visualize, and create new value from terabytes and even petabytes of information in real-time.

 Working with Big Data by using traditional relational databases and thousands of enormously expensive servers is no longer the best option.
-Here comes Apache Hadoop — a reliable open source technology that enables high-performance processing of huge amounts of data.
+Here comes Apache Hadoop a reliable open-source technology that enables high-performance processing of huge amounts of data.
 It is an excellent solution to run large, scalable, distributed computations.

 Hadoop’s file system (HDFS) is different from other distributed file systems.
 HDFS creates multiple replicas of data blocks and distributes them on compute nodes throughout a cluster in order to ensure extremely rapid computations.
 The file system is very fault-tolerant and is designed to be deployed on low-cost hardware.

-It is also due to Hadoop MapReduce software framework that allows easy writing of applications for processing vast amounts of data (multi-terabyte datasets) in-parallel on large clusters of commodity hardware.
+It is also due to the Hadoop MapReduce software framework that allows easy writing of applications for processing vast amounts of data (multi-terabyte datasets) in-parallel on large clusters of commodity hardware.

 A wide variety of enterprises and organizations use Hadoop for both research and production.
 According to IDC, revenues for the worldwide Hadoop-MapReduce ecosystem software market are expected to grow to $812.8 million in 2016 from $77 million in 2011.

-Recognizing the tremendous value of Hadoop for Big Data processing and analytics, many companies invest time and resources in this technology, seeing this as a necessary step towards a sustainable development of their businesses.
+Recognizing the tremendous value of Hadoop for Big Data processing and analytics, many companies invest time and resources in this technology, seeing this as a necessary step towards the sustainable development of their businesses.
 Some of the notable users of Hadoop include Amazon.com, American Airlines, Apple, eBay, Facebook, Hewlett-Packard, IBM, LinkedIn, Microsoft, Twitter, Yahoo!.